jenniferlu717/Bracken/README.md

     Add bracken/bracken-build and scripts in src/ to your PATH

 # IMPORTANT: Bracken is not compatible with mpa-style reports.
 Bracken requires the default report format from kraken/kraken2.

+# Bracken 2.9 Changes
+Bracken 2.9 fixes compatibility for KrakenUniq building of the Bracken database.
+Input files to be concatenated prior to classification against the full database.
+NOTE: Multiple Bracken databases cannot exist in the same folder.
+Files will rewrite.
+User must use the individual command lines to generate different file extensions per bracken file per kraken version.

 # Bracken 2.8 Changes
 Bracken 2.8 provides compatibility for KrakenUniq